stellojs/stello/README.md

 containing all board cards and all board lists, useful for working in a context other than the top level.

+**Warning**: The `init` sub command creates a config file in your working
+directory: `./.stellorc`.
+This file stores your responses to the different prompts from `init`.
+If you want to add this file to version control **be sure not to include your actual application token**.
+Instead, leave this field blank and rely on process variables to supply this value when building.

+**Warning**: At present the `init` sub command completely replaces anything in `./src` with a fresh set of source files as specified by the template you are using.
+That is, we do not attempt to save or merge any existing content in `./src` if there is any.
+If you need to run `stello init` and have things in `./src` you want to save be sure to do so before running the command.

 ```shell
 stello build
 ```